Cher Puts On Leggy Display In Stunning One Piece Sequin Leotard During Birmingham Performance

 Despite her legs being completely exposed, the outfit adequately covered her midsection and backside.
 It featured a modest, scoop neckline that showed off a minimal amount of skin.

 The bodysuit itself was a very visceral work of art that was likely tailor-made for the tour which appears to be a warrior/gladiator type in theme.
-The piece had a high-cut leg design that was reinforced with some thicker structures over the hip area that really give a more dynamic, 3D effect.
+The piece had a high-cut leg design that was reinforced with some thicker structures over the hip area that really give it a more dynamic, 3D effect.
 Extending from the leg openings all the way around were long, pointed appliques that almost looked like flat gemstones.
 Despite the spacing between each one, they circled the singer’s upper thigh area in almost a skirt fashion.

 Starting to go through all my photos from @cher in Birmingham last night